LUXTACO/Steam-Account-Generator/README.md

 ##  Installation
-Use the following commands to install the loader!
+Use the following commands to run the generator!

 ```python

 pip install requests